Tourism in Réunion: The discovery of the island

 The island has been inhabited since the 17th century.
-As a stop on the route des Indes, it was visited by sailors, diplomats and explorers.
+As a stop on the Cape Route, it was visited by sailors, diplomats and explorers.
 It was also popular with naturalists such as Jean Baptiste Bory de Saint-Vincent.
 It was almost by accident that Charles Baudelaire stayed there for several weeks in 1841.
-Difficult to reach before the advent of commercial flight, it took a long time before being featuring on the tourist circuit.
+Difficult to reach before the advent of commercial flight, it took a long time before being featured on the tourist circuit.
 Travel was also difficult on the island itself.
 Before the Réunion railway was built in 1882, it took two days to cross the island from Saint-Denis to Saint-Pierre.
 Only intrepid hikers made the several-day expedition to see the active volcano Piton de la Fournaise.
 Creole families from the west explored the more accessible (but still wild) sites such as Bernica and the Saint-Gilles Ravine, as recorded in the poems of Leconte de Lisle.
 The painter Antoine Roussin published L'Album de l'île as a series of installments in 1857.
 He was Réunionese by adoption and these paintings gave an idea of the landscape and the most popular sites on the island during the second half of the 19th century.

-The rise of thermalism in the 19th century set off a some tourist activity among customers looking for relaxation.
+The rise of thermalism in the 19th century set off some tourist activity among customers looking for relaxation.
 The spa clients stayed in the elegant Hell-Bourg station, and also in Cilaos after 1882.
 Access difficulties and the lack of infrastructure stopped a third location, Mafate-les-eaux, from exploiting its thermal potential in the same way.

 Until the first half of the 20th century, the economy depended on sugar cane.
 Réunion became a French department in 1946.